-Teaching yourself to play ukulele is great!
-Whether you’re learning to play ukulele online or with a book, it’s an awesome skill.
+Teaching yourself to play the ukulele is great!
+Whether you’re learning to play the ukulele online or with a book, it’s an awesome skill.

 But, there are some pitfalls for beginners to watch out for.
 These are easy mistakes, but making them can kill your motivation.

 Don’t worry though.
 We’re here to help.
-Follow these simple tips and you’ll start playing better ukulele right away!
+Follow these simple tips and you’ll Improve Your Ukulele Playing right away!

 Tune BEFORE Playing

 As Ukulele Tricks notes, playing an out-of-tune uke is a frustrating experience that’ll kill your motivation before you’ve started:

 “Playing the ukulele that is out of tune may frustrate your experience when attempting to learn new songs.
 You’ll find the notes you strum don’t quite match what you are listening to.
 Learning the chords to a song while your ukulele is out of tune will get you stuck.
 You may know where to place your fingers on the fretboard but the actual notes you are playing are not the intended notes from a tuned ukulele.”

 Tuning your uke is a must at any level.
 And, if you’re looking for an incredibly accurate, quick, and easy way to tune your instrument, you don’t get much better than Roadie 3.
 Alternatively, you can also check out the Roadie Coach app by Roadie ( IOS | Android ).